The Saviour of the Cash-Strapped, Experimental Drummer?

 Overall, I think the PST X line is more fun than not.
 The cymbals I’ve played are more useable than not, and—as long as you don’t expect a top-line work of sonic-art, they’re certainly very playable.

 They offer drummers a wallet-friendly way to experiment with a wide range of exciting sound-worlds.
-Check them out at your local store, or listen online through some decent headphones.
+Check them out at your local store, or listen online with some decent headphones.
 I doubt you’ll be disappointed!

 About the Author